Neutrino production in the central dark-matter spikes of active galaxies: Overview and estimates

 \subsection{Spike phenomenology}

 The mechanism of black hole formation is still poorly understood.
 One of scenarios is adiabatic growths from a small seed all the way to SMBH, which reside in AGN center.
-In such modal spike of dark matter may be formed \cite{Gondolo_1999, Sigurdsson_1995, Ullio_2001}.
-If dark matter halo with singular power-law profile $\rho(r) = \rho_0(r/r_0)^{-\gamma}$, with $0<\gamma<2$, is present in the center, than it will be evolved into:
+In such model spike of dark matter may be formed \cite{Gondolo_1999,Sigurdsson_1995,Ullio_2001}.
+If dark matter halo with singular power-law profile $\rho(r) = \rho_0(r/r_0)^{-\gamma}$, with $0<\gamma<2$, $\rho_0$ a reference density at $r = r_0$, is present in the center, than it will be evolved into: